TITLE Research Archaeologist

 Experience as a principal investigator, supervisor, and/or field director on a variety of projects ranging from surveys to full-scale excavations is required.
 Expertise in the pre-contact archaeology of the mid-continental U.S. is preferred, as is experience with tribal consultation and public archaeology.

 Skills: Archaeological survey and excavation, technical writing, computer proficiency, and problem-solving skills are crucial for this position.
 The applicant should also demonstrate the ability to work both independently and collaboratively and meet deadlines.
 Must be able to demonstrate the ability to carry out research to completion.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Must be able to hike long distances over rugged terrain.
 Requires working outdoors in all types of weather, as well as occasional overnight travel.

 1. Serves as principal investigator on both contracts and grants by planning and directing field surveys, test excavations, mitigative excavations, preparing reports, and researching literature.

-4. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the supervisor.
+3. Remains competent and current through sustained engagement with academic and professional literature, attending professional meetings and public archaeology events, and completing training as directed by the supervisor.

 The Research Archaeologist is supervised by the Director of the Center for Archaeological Research.